darklaunch/darklaunch.com/blog/2019/03/20/get-python-version-in-script-without-import-or-eval.md

+# Get python version in script without import or eval

 Find variable assignments in a python file using the ast module without executing the file.

 Given any of the following 3 files, we can find the value of the `VERSION` variable.